-If you choose to start with a CBD product, we recommend starting with a small dose to gauge the initial effects, then slowly increasing the dose until you find the amount that gives optimum relief.
+Whether you are starting with a CBD product, a THC product, or a blend of the two, we recommend starting with a small dose.
+This will allow you to gauge the initial effects.
+You can then slowly increasing the dose until you find the amount that gives optimum relief.

 More information on dosing can be found here.

 Living with PTSD will remain a challenge requiring an ongoing treatment plan.
 However, medicinal cannabis offers hope as a complementary therapy, particularly as an alternative to smoking marijuana.

 Lune Wellness specializes in medicinal cannabis oils and tinctures.
 They come in both THC and CBD, as well as blended formulations.
 Our THC products are made from 100% pure distillate.